 If you do not speak English, that is not a problem either.
 It is a customary practice to use court-licensed interpreters for depositions or at trial.
 We have an extensive roster of excellent interpreters to help deliver your story in your voice to make sure the facts and emotions are properly told.

 Our Los Angeles bicycle accident lawyers will defend your rights

-We pride ourselves on three core values — the dignity of the individual, excellence, and service.
+We pride ourselves on three core values — compassion, service and results.
 Our approach is to always put you, the client, first.
-We know how devastating and life-changing an injury accident can be so we do everything in our power to make the healing process as smooth and efficient as possible.
+We know how devastating and life-changing a personal injury accident can be so we do everything in our power to make the healing process as smooth and efficient as possible.
 To carry that mission out, each case is assigned to one attorney, who is part of a larger team and who has several helpful professional staff members to make sure all your needs are anticipated and met.
-We handle all details of your case, so you can focus on healing.
+We handle all the details of your case, so you can focus on healing.
 As your case progresses, we will keep you up-to-date on what is happening, answer any questions you might have, and consult with you before making important decisions.

 When you go with The Dominguez Firm, you go with a proven winner.
-With over $500,000,000 in total recoveries, and a success rate of 96 percent, you can rest assured we have the skill and experience to maximize your recovery.
-This of course includes going to trial, where our award-winning trial team of lawyers recently added a $29 million verdict to their accolades and have garnered several settlements in excess of $10 million.
-We hold responsible parties accountable for the injuries and loss they inflict on you.
+With over $1 billion* in total recoveries and a success rate of 96%*, you can rest assured we have the skill and experience to maximize your recovery.
+This, of course, includes going to trial, where our award-winning trial team of lawyers recently added a $29 million verdict to their accolades and have garnered several settlements in excess of $10 million.
+We hold responsible parties accountable for the injuries and losses they inflict on you.

 The Dominguez Firm has experienced Los Angeles bicycle accident lawyers to assist you and get you the compensation you deserve.
 Call us immediately for a no-cost consultation at 800-818-1818.
 There is no obligation.
 If you don’t recover, there is no fee, so call us today!